 Good point.
 I knew nothing except church life, Christian friends, attending a Christian college, working for a Christian company, and now on the mission field.
 While not entirely true that my upbringing (i.e. conditioning) was the only reason I believed, it mostly was.
 I am grateful for my family introducing me to Jesus and the Bible.
 At the same time, her words reinforced the importance that I needed to firmly know what I – as an individual and adult – believed.

-What I discovered, is that while I was very religious, I lacked something deeper.
-I knew the truth, believed in Jesus, but it hadn’t really changed me…because I didn’t think I needed changing.
+What I discovered is that while I was very religious, I lacked something deeper.
+I knew the truth and believed in Jesus, but it hadn’t really changed me…because I didn’t think I needed changing.
 After all, I was a really good “church girl”.

 I prayed, read the Bible, preached Jesus, went to church, and did Bible Studies.
 I thought I was doing well.
 I was in a place where I was very confident in my own self-righteousness; which is an anathema to God.

 I must admit I wasn’t a very pleasant person to be around: certain of my opinions and my ability to see everyone else’s flaws (backed by scripture, of course).
 Truly, I wasn’t happy inside and knew I was missing something – so I kept pressing in and calling out to God.
 Despite my pride, self-righteousness, and critical spirit, I did have something good: a prayer from the time I was a little girl for a pure heart and a genuine hunger to know, love, and serve God.
 These two desires at the core of who I was, connected me with the grace and mercy of God and acted as a lifesaver through decades of darkness – even though I thought it was light.